kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 This proposal extends the Downward API with two new values of the existing `ResourceFieldRef.Resource` field: `assigned.cpuset`, carrying the CPU Manager's cpuset for the container, and `assigned.memset`, carrying the Memory Manager's set of memory NUMA nodes.
 Exposure of both is gated by the `DownwardAPIAssignedResources` feature gate.

 **Note:** The feature supports both downward API volume files and environment variables.
-Volume file values are updated while the container runs, including during a resize, while an environment variable is evaluated when the container is created and keeps that value until the container is recreated.
+Volume file values are updated while the container runs, also during a resize, whereas an environment variable is evaluated when the container is created and keeps that value until the container is recreated.

 ### Use Cases